How to Start Working Out: A First-90-Days Guide for People Who've Quit Before

 - Carry or brace (farmer's carry, plank, dead bug)

-Pick one exercise per pattern, do two to three sets of eight to twelve reps each, and stop every set while you could still do two or three more reps.
+Pick one exercise per pattern, do two to three sets of eight to twelve reps, and stop each set while you could still do two or three more.
 That last part matters: training near failure is a tool for later.
-Right now, every rep is practice, and you don't practice a skill by doing it in a panic.
+Right now, every rep is practice — and you don't practice a skill in a panic.

 Machines are fine.
-Better than fine — they're a smart starting point.
-They guide the movement path while your body learns what it's doing, they don't require a spotter, and nobody has ever been pinned under a lat pulldown.
+Better than fine — they're a smart place to start.
+They guide the movement while your body learns what it's doing, they don't need a spotter, and nobody has ever been pinned under a lat pulldown.
 Free weights can come later, when later arrives on its own.

 Cardio or weights first?